-The Department of Slavic Languages offers a major in Russian, a minor in Russian, and a minor in Russian Literature and Culture (in Translation).
+The Department of Slavic Languages offers an A.B.
+Degree in Russian, a minor in Russian, and a minor in Russian Literature and Culture (in Translation).

 The program of studies leading to a Russian major educates students to recognize the complexity inherent in all cultures, including their own.
 A rigorous curriculum focusing on Russia, Russian, and Russians empowers students to see from the Other’s point of view.
 The Department of Slavic Languages recognizes four interrelated curricular foci and has identified discrete goals within each of them: communication; culture; academic and professional applications; and de-Othering the Other.
 Upon completion of the Russian major, students should be able to: